 So, here you are.
-You’ve decided you don’t want to go back to your job, but you have little to no idea what you’re going to do instead.
+You’ve decided you don’t want to go back to your old job, but you have little/no idea what you want to do instead.

-This Career Change programme aims to help you take a journey from uncertainty about your present career and not knowing what your next step might be, through to having a clear vision of a career that is absolutely right for you, and a plan for how to create it.
+This career change process aims to help you take a journey from uncertainty about your present career, and not knowing what your next step might be, through to having a clear vision of a career that is absolutely right for you, and a plan for how to create it.

-The coaching sessions are broken down in to three distinct phases: EXPLORE, DREAM, and DISCOVER.
+The coaching sessions are broken down into three distinct phases: EXPLORE, IDEAS, and ACTION.